SecPi/SecPi/doc/backlog.rst

 - [/] AMQP: Upgrade to Pika 1.3. -- https://github.com/isarengineering/SecPi/commit/c21eb4f59f2.
   Cancelled - patch is not ready yet.
 - [x] AMQP: Resolve flaws with concurrent access. -- https://github.com/isarengineering/SecPi/issues/5
-- [o] ADAM: Summary message should also be submitted on "ACTIVATE".
-- [o] ADAM: Summary message should only be a message, not an alarm.

 ***********